We all have those life-changing moments that change us and our lives forever.

 - How to Stop Creating Drama in Your Life

 - 12 Things to Remember When You Feel Not Good Enough

 - The Mountain is You: Transforming Self-Sabotage into Self-Mastery by Brianna Wiest (This is an excellent book I’m reading about self-sabotage). 🙂

 - 101 Essays That Will Change The Way You Think by Brianna Wiest (book)

 Instead of seeking out drama, I should have done something creative or helped other people, which is what I was really craving.

-In the above list, many of the positive changes (particularly near the lower end of the list which are the most recent) were instigated by me.
+In the above list, many of the positive changes were instigated by me.
 I chose them.
 I fought for them.

 As far as the stuff on the list that was devastating and painful.
 The stuff that rocked me to my core.
-I fought hard to pick myself back up and move forward there as well.
+I fought hard to pick myself back up and move forward.

 I reiterate moments come in all shapes and sizes.
 It’s not just about shaking up or changing your life either.
 What about changing someone else’s life for the better?
 What can you do to help other people?